Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 the left of Fig. \@ref(fig:eberg-sampling-locs) we would like to map the whole area inside the rectangle.
-This is technically possible, but the user should be aware that the actual Ebergötzen points systematically miss some environmental features: in this case natural forests / rolling hills that were not of interest to the survey project.
+This is technically possible, but the user should be aware that the actual Ebergötzen points systematically miss sampling some environmental features: in this case natural forests / rolling hills that were not of interest to the survey project.
 This does not mean that the Ebergötzen point data are not applicable for geostatistical analyses.
-It means that the sampling bias and under-representation of specific environmental conditions will lead to spatial predictions that may be biased and highly uncertain under these conditions [@Brus2007Geoderma].
+It simply means that the sampling bias and under-representation of specific environmental conditions will lead to spatial predictions that may be biased and highly uncertain under these conditions [@Brus2007Geoderma].